First Dragoon Expedition: History

 On July 21, 1834, Colonel Dodge and the remaining men reached a village of Wichita Indians at Devils Canyon.
 One of the Wichita men was the father of a woman travelling with the expedition.
-The reunion resulted in easing Dodge's negotiations with the tribe on the next day, during which Dodge invited the tribe to send representatives to Washington, D. C. He also won the release of a white boy that the Washitas had captured during the previous Spring.
+The reunion resulted in easing Dodge's negotiations with the tribe on the next day, during which Dodge invited the tribe to send representatives to Washington, D. C. He also won the release of a white boy whom the Wichitas had captured during the previous Spring.

 Dodge also met with some Kiowas, who had arrived with some Comanches.
 Another woman traveling with the Leavenworth-Dodge group was a Kiowa, who had been kidnapped by Osages in 1833.
 Dodge returned her to her tribe, winning their friendship.
 He urged the three tribes to avoid attacking white and Eastern Indian people.
 A few days later, the main body of the expedition left for Fort Gibson which they reached on August 15, 1834.